victoriacheng15/website/blog/2022/11-02-what-is-hoisting-in-javascript/index.md

 };
 ```

-Also, if you are using Eslint and it will complain about `greet()` is used before the function was defined.
+Also, if you are using Eslint, and it will complain about `greet()` is used before the function was defined.
 This is based on the `no-use-before-define` rule.
 You can read more on this rule [on the site here](https://eslint.org/docs/latest/rules/no-use-before-define).
-This is why I seldomly calling the function before it defines and if I do, Eslint would let me know.
+This is why I am seldom calling the function before it defines and if I do, Eslint would let me know.

 If `let` or `const` was used instead, it would show cannot access 'greeting' before initialization.